 . . .

-While photographing the Smith-9th station the other day, I found this:
+While photographing the Smith-9th station in mid-January, I found this:

 My sentiments exactly